It is a circular device that is connected to a probe.

 - When there is a sudden change in the color of the drain.

 - The drainage fluid changes from blood to a milky white, yellow, or cloudy brown color or has a foul odor at the drainage site.

 - If there are fevers over 38.6 ° C and chills.

 - If there is increased pain, redness, or swelling around the drain insertion site.

-- When less than 30 milliliters are drained in a 24-hour period.
+- When less than 30 milliliters are drained in 24 hours.

 Correction of problems with drainage